Shelly Grabe

 Shelly Grabe (born 1974) is a professor in social psychology at the University of California, Santa Cruz, where she has affiliations with women's studies and Latin American and Latino studies.
 Her research involves women's human rights and globalization and the international attention given to women's empowerment.

 Education and career

 Grabe has a BA from the Michigan State University.
-She then moved to the University of Missouri, Columbia where she earned an MA and a PhD in psychology in 2004.
-She also finished a clinical residency at the University of Washington, School of Medicine in 2004.
+She then moved to the University of Missouri where she earned a PhD in psychology in 2004.
+She also finished a clinical residency at the University of Washington School of Medicine in 2004.
 She received an NIH post-doc award to study at the University of Wisconsin from 2004 to 2006 and subsequently was a visiting scholar from 2006 to 2008 when she began her research in Nicaragua.
-In 2008, Grabe joined the faculty at the University of California at Santa Cruz.
+In 2008, Grabe joined the faculty at the University of California, Santa Cruz.